georgebrennan932-collab/platemate-backend/replit.md

 # Overview

 PlateMate is a full-stack web and native mobile application designed for AI-powered food image analysis.
-It identifies food items from user-uploaded photos, calculates nutritional information (calories, macronutrients), and provides detailed breakdowns.
+It identifies food items from user-uploaded photos, calculates nutritional information, and provides detailed breakdowns.
 The application aims to offer a mobile-first, intuitive experience for food scanning and nutrition tracking, available as both a Progressive Web App (PWA) and native iOS/Android applications.

 # User Preferences